Recipes Made Easy

 • Set the slow cooker on low

-• Heat a little oil in a large heavy based frying pan and brown the meat on all sides.
+• Heat a 2 tablespoons oil in a large heavy based frying pan and brown the meat on all sides.
 Place in The slow cooker.

-• Heat about 2tbsp oil in the pan and add the celery and onions.
-Saute gently for 3 to 4 minutes until softened then add the garlic and cook for 1 minute.
+• Add another 2 tablespoons oil to the pan and add 2 chopped celery sticks and one onion.
+Sauté gently for 3 to 4 minutes until softened, then add two chopped garlic cloves and cook for 1 minute.

-• Stir in the sugar, red wine vinegar, tomato puree and stock and bring to the boil.
-Reuse heat and simmer for a minute or so then pour over the pork.
+• Stir in 50g sugar, 175ml red wine vinegar, 2–3 tablespoons tomato puree and 175ml stock and bring to the boil.
+Reduce the heat and simmer for a few minutes.
+Then pour over the pork.

-• Add the sultanas and peppers, cover and cook for 8 hours.
+• Add the 25g sultanas and 2 sliced red peppers, cover and cook for 8 hours.

 • Remove the meat from the pot and transfer to a board or serving plate.